 The most common types of slip and fall injuries include:

 - Spinal cord injury

 - Neck injuries

 It’s important to remember that some injuries don’t show up right away.
 That’s why you should always seek medical treatment after a slip and fall accident..
 Even serious injuries may not appear on X-ray until hours or days after an accident.

 Seeing a doctor right away also protects any future legal claim that you may have.
 Failure to seek timely medical treatment is a common excuse that insurance companies use to reduce or deny payouts to accident victims.
 They may argue that you weren’t as seriously injured as you claim to be because you didn’t get swift medical care.

 Sadly, falls are also the No. 1 cause of death in the U.S. today.
 Family members of victims who died in a slip and fall accident in Boston may be able to bring a wrongful death claim for compensation against the negligent party..
-If you’re grieving the loss of a loved one, Kelly & Associates will help you fight for justice so that you can begin the painful process of moving forward in life.
+If you’re grieving the loss of a loved one, Michael Kelly will help you fight for justice so that you can begin the painful process of moving forward in life.

 Slip and Fall Injury Statistics

 A deeper look at slip and fall statistics show just how dangerous these types of accidents can be: